-Upon reaching the South Ridge Trail, I turned off the PCT, still a bit north of the fire closure (though going further to the closure would only have meant having to turn back and retrace my steps, so it didn’t really seem worthwhile to hike all the way to the closure).
+Upon reaching the South Ridge Trail, I turned off the PCT, still a bit north of the north end of the fire closure.
+(I could have gone further to the closure if I felt the need to be completionist about it, but it didn’t seem necessary, what with the extra miles I have to do because of the closure).

 Although there had been occasional gusts of wind on the trail, and you could definitely hear the wind blowing overhead, it didn’t really become windy on the ground until I got onto the South Ridge Trail.
 There were, however, some sections with a significant amount of snow on the ground.
 Fortunately, not so much that it was anything more than a nuisance, but I did have my microspikes just in case.
 (My poles, though, are another matter, and I’m really going to want to get new baskets for them before I have to go through any significant amount of snow.)

-After just about two and a half hours of hiking, I reached the fire tower at Tahquitz Peak, which afforded great panoramic views of the landscape below.
+After just about two and a half hours of hiking, I reached the fire tower at Tahquitz Peak.
+At 8846 ft, Tahquitz is the highest peak I’ve summited, being about 2200 ft higher than Clingman’s Dome, the high point on the Appalachian Trail.
+The height, and fire tower, afforded a great panorama of the landscape below.
 To the east was the desert and the Salton Sea.
 To the north, in the distance, was Mt.
 Baldy, which the trail will pass near in about 150 miles.
 San Gorgonio was slightly obscured by the perspective available.
 The controlled burn on Thomas Mountain continued, though with somewhat less smoke than earlier in the week.
 And outside of the desert, the lower elevations were all encased in a sea of haze.

 Not long after I arrived, so did Chris, with the last piece of wood needed to start renovations on the fire tower’s staircase.
 He mentioned that on a clear day, from the fire tower, you could easily see Mexico and the ocean.